Vegan Taco Meat Filling (Easy & Quick!)

 How to make vegan taco meat filling

-This is a great versatile recipe because you can really use any type of bean you like best.
-I tend to make a blend of black beans and red kidney beans.
+STEP #2: Use any type of bean you like best; I tend to make a blend of black beans and red kidney beans.
 Sometimes I also like to add pintos.

 To make this recipe simple and quick, use canned beans.
 You could also always make your own fresh beans in an Instant Pot.